"Your own Self-Realization is the greatest service you can render the world."

 While many may give up due to frustration or impatience, this method is as valid today as it has been for thousands of years.
 It is up to you to practice sincerely and consistently, to ask questions like “Where does the ‘I’ come from?” and “What is its source?”

-By diligently practicing self-enquiry, the answers emerge from within.
+By diligently practicing self-inquiry, the answers emerge from within.
 You don’t need time; you only need sincerity.
 Eventually, something within will shift, and you will awaken to a lasting state of happiness and peace.

 "The question 'Who am I?' is not really meant to get an answer, the question 'Who am I?' is meant to dissolve the questioner."